cuongnd9/node-boilerplate/README.md

 ## Features

-- ESNext
+- Using ESNext
+- Setup Babel, ESLint, Ava and Husky.
+- Having Basic authentication and authorization.
-- RESTful api
+- Setup a basic RESTful API.
-- GraphQL
+- Integrating Graphql.
-- Prisma
+- Using Prisma and PostgreSQL.
-- PostgreSQL

 ## Prepare